Overview of the New UAE Federal Penal Code

 Data Protection & Privacy

 In the UAE, any commentary posted (anonymously or not) may lead to criminal charges for defamation.
-We have seen first-hand the number of defamation cases against individuals increasing substantially within the region in recent years, many with a social media context.
+We have seen first-hand the number of defamation and cybercrime cases against individuals increasing substantially within the region in recent years, many with a social media context.

 Some recent well-publicised cases involved a woman convicted of insulting her uncle via WhatsApp, and another case resulted in four individuals being sentenced to imprisonment after exchanging insults on Twitter.